antscher/Project_calendar_rooms/Hardware/README.md

 ## The PCB

 The pcb is made on Kicad
-So you need it to open it
+So you need it to open it (it is quite a simple design)

+## The support of the cadre

+It is made in fusion 360, you have access to the stl to print the design Use M3 screws to attach it

+## The cadre

+The cadre is made with inskape, it is a .svg
+It is desin for wood of 3mm
+It need to be cut (red lines) and engrave (blue lines)